albezanilla/my_dwave/README.md

 The top-level function subqubo_deqo.py invokes the DEQO algorithm for one of the eight subQUBOs and writes the generated QUBO to a pickle file.
-The top-level function subqubo_ocean.py uses Ocean to generate an Ising model for one of the eight constraints and writes its generated Ising model to a pickle file.
+The top-level function subqubo_ocean.py uses Ocean to generate an Ising model for one of the eight constraints and writes its generated Ising model to a pickle file.# my_dwave